 Back to our mini-journeys…

 Consider the inbound model of attract, convert, close and delight.
 That model is set up to create miniature journeys, because your users are naturally going to move between those stages.
-Within each stage is a smaller journey with specific metrics that you can use to measure the success of that stage of your campaign.
+Within each stage is a smaller journey with specific content marketing metrics that you can use to measure the success of that stage of your campaign.

 Measuring success – attract